MicroEJ/docs/GettingStarted/gettingStartedIMXRT1170.rst

 During this Getting Started, you will learn to:

+* Import the i.MX RT1170 Evaluation Kit VEE Port into your IDE and build it.
-* run an Application on the i.MX RT1170 Evaluation Kit Virtual Device,
+* Run an Application on the i.MX RT1170 Evaluation Kit Virtual Device.
-* run the same Application on your i.MX RT1170 Evaluation Kit.
+* Run the same Application on your i.MX RT1170 Evaluation Kit.

 In case you are not familiar with MicroEJ, please visit `Discover MicroEJ <https://developer.microej.com/discover-microej/>`__ to understand the principles of our technology.